arpcard/aro/README.md

 (note this will not show up until the request has been approved by obofoundry.org)

-### Editors' version

-Editors of this ontology should use the edit version, [src/ontology/aro-edit.owl](src/ontology/aro-edit.owl)

 ## Contact

-Please contact us at card@mcmaster.ca
+Please contact us at card@mcmaster.ca.